 8 tips and advice for reducing the effects of EMI on your instrumentation signals

-Some sources of EMI found in industry are: Variable frequency drives, soft start motor starters, SCR heater controllers, power and auxiliary contacts, AC and DC motors, AC and DC generators, switching power supplies, power wiring, which radiates 50 Hz/60 Hz noise, walkie talkies, arc welding, fluorescent bulb ballasts, electrostatic discharge, lightning… and many more.
+Some electromagnetic interference sources found in industry settings are: Variable frequency drives, soft start motor starters, SCR heater controllers, power and auxiliary contacts, AC and DC motors, AC and DC generators, switching power supplies, power wiring, which radiates 50 Hz/60 Hz noise, walkie talkies, arc welding, fluorescent bulb ballasts, electrostatic discharge, lightning… and many more.